These procedures are provided by all implementations.

 An exchanger is a procedure of one argument regulating mutually exclusive access to a resource.
 When a exchanger is called, its current content is returned, while being replaced by its argument in an atomic operation.

-The following procedures were present in Scheme until R4RS (see Language changes).
+The following procedures were present in Scheme until R4RS (see Language changes in Revised(4) Scheme).
 They are provided by all SLIB implementations.